mhaugrud/msumcspy/_sources/MoreAboutIteration/Glossary.rst

     definite iteration
-        A loop where we have an upper bound on the number of times the body will be executed.
+        A loop where, even before it begins, we know how many times the body will be executed.
 Definite iteration is usually best coded as a ``for`` loop.